patan-saniya/java-lab-cse-f-5ar/EXPERIMENT-2/README.md

 # Output:
 ![exp2a output](2a.PNG)
 # Experiment-2b
-# Title:implimentation method of overloading
+# Title: To implimentation method of overloading
 # Source code:
 ``` java
 class sum {